-(i) Any academic or athletic activity that takes place outside the normal business hours or on weekends or because of major weather events may incur additional cost, especially if the provision of services during such events are not specified and included in the base contract.
+(i) Any academic or athletic activity that takes place outside the normal business hours or on weekends may incur additional cost, especially if the provision of services during such events are not specified and included in the base contract.
 Specifying the need of service for such events in the base contract may be difficult because whether and how often such events take place in a future academic or athletic season may not be known in advance.